 - OpenGTS tracking back-end to manage tracking using Android mobile phones, with a database backend;

-- Overpass API that serves various services;
+- Overpass API that serves various downstream tools - see implementation notes;

 - OHSDB, ohsome-API and ohsome2label - see implementation notes